-- giving corporate clients advice with mergers and acquisitions, as well as helping them raise money from the debt and equity market
+- Gives corporate clients advice with mergers and acquisitions; also helps them raise money from the debt and equity market

-- prepares necessary documents in order to protect the company and the investor, and to accurately present the proposition for funding (called a 'private placement memorandum').
+- Prepares necessary documents in order to protect the company and the investor; accurately presents the proposition for funding (called a 'private placement memorandum')

-- ensures all government regulations have been followed properly (as there are rules that most entrepreneurs are ignorant of, and this can come back to bite them in the future).
+- Ensures all government regulations have been followed properly — there are rules that many entrepreneurs are not aware of

-- analyzing and predicting the movement of stocks
+- Analyzes and predicts the movement of stocks

 What is the workplace of an Investment Banker like?

 Work is exhausting with 80-100 hour weeks and sometimes nights spent back in the office.

 An investment banker receives bonuses at the end of the year.
 For example, a starting salary of $60,000 USD could get $40,000 in bonuses.
 The bonuses increase by approximately $15,000 per year.